packit/status/content/issues/2023-06-22-fedora-rawhide-testing-blocked-on-dnf5.md

 dnf has been upgraded to dnf5 in Rawhide, resulting in various issues when running tests in Testing Farm.

-The Testing Farm team is working on fixing the issues and trying to resolve the situation ASAP.
+The Testing Farm team together with dnf5 team is working on fixing the issues and trying to resolve the situation ASAP.

 If you want to help, here are upstream issues related to this problem: